"Better mistakes than paralysis."-St. Julie Billiart

-Marilyn grew up in Baltimore and Stratford, Conn., and first met the Sisters of Notre Dame at Notre Dame High School in Bridgeport, Conn.
+Marilyn grew up in Baltimore, Md. and in Stratford, Conn., and first met the Sisters of Notre Dame at Notre Dame High School in Bridgeport, Conn.
 She had been interested in religious life and was attracted to the SNDdeN charism.
 She entered after graduation in 1961.

 Sister Marilyn went on to attend Emmanuel College where she received a Bachelor of Arts degree with a major in Latin.
 In 1973, she received a Master of Arts degree in Latin Language and Literature from Trinity College.

 She taught in high school and college for many years, including several years at Trinity College and two years at Loyola of Chicago's Rome Center.
 Sister Marilyn shares, "While I enjoyed it all, I liked working with high school kids the best.
 I enjoyed teaching them Latin and we made it fun back then."